MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/Create-an-Azure-SQL-database-for-the-RD-Connection-Broker.md

         Driver={SQL Server Native Client 11.0};Server=tcp:cb-sqls1.database.windows.net,1433;Database=CB-DB1;Uid=sqladmin@contoso;Pwd={your_password_here};Encrypt=yes;TrustServerCertificate=no;Connection Timeout=30;

-    5. Replace ‚Äúyour_password_here‚Äù with the actual password.
-You‚Äôll use this entire string, with your included password, when connecting to the database.
+    5. Replace ìyour_password_hereî with the actual password.
+Youíll use this entire string, with your included password, when connecting to the database.